Vanillabean's Knitting Bag

 In my quest for the perfect knitting bag, I have found that they are either too expensive, don't have enough pockets, or don't have areas to put personal non-knitting items.
 Then I end up having one bag with tons of little bags and pouches inside, which drives me crazy...

-Lexie Barnes Lady B Knitting Bag at this time, I decided to make my own.
+Since I am not in a position to buy the coveted Lexie Barnes Lady B Knitting Bag at this time, I decided to make my own.
 I'm winging it, but am happy with how it's progressing.

 I was inspired to start quilting last year and bought a sewing machine.
 My boyfriend and I made an awesome quilt, that I'll post at a later time.
 I wanted to create a quilted material that had a vintage look.
 I selected two prints in similar colorways and plan on embellishing the exterior of the bag later with embroidery.

-s a diagonal pouch which can fit 14" long straight needles.
+Above is a diagonal pouch which can fit 14" long straight needles.

 Here are smaller pockets with pearl snaps to hold smaller, easily accessible items.